 Nose

-a wine with low tannins, lots of fruit and generosity, round and delicious
+a wine with low tannins, lots of fruit, and a generous body—round and rich

 Serve